We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Clean garbage disposal

 Clean your garbage disposal each month to prevent repulsive odors from developing and debris from getting stuck and damaging the system.
-There are several easy techniques you can use to clean your disposal.
+There are several simple techniques you can use to clean your disposal.
 Cut up lemons and toss them in while you’re running it.
 Instead of lemons, you can use ice cubes.
 You can also pour dry baking soda down the drain along with a cup of distilled white vinegar.

 Clean the range hood and filter